I’m an American Muslim: Born here in 1959, reverted to Islam in 1993.

 Meanwhile, most of the Muslims I know are not so ambivalent.
 In the article below, two leading American Muslim intellectuals and activists, John Andrew Morrow and Charles Upton, give The Donald a piece of their minds.

 What should Muslims say to Donald Trump?
-A Veterans Today exclusive
+A VT exclusive

 By Dr. John Andrew Morrow and Charles Upton